 The Lapponian Herder is an independent, fun breed.
 They are very intelligent and generally eager to please.
 As a high-energy herding breed, they excel in many other dog sports besides herding, such as companion events.
 Its love of hard work makes it a wonderful breed in any event that is competitive and fun.
 Early socialization is important because of their herding mentality and they thrive when they have a job to do.
 Though eager to please, the Lapponian Herder is very vocal and often barks while working.

 Address: 2601 Rossiter Lane, Vancouver, WA 98661

 The Lapponian Herder has a thick double coat.
-He sheds his undercoat one to two times per year, usually occurring in the spring and fall seasons.
+He sheds his undercoat once or twice a year, usually in the spring and fall.
 Although his coat is smooth and does not tangle, occasional brushing and baths can help it stay healthy, shiny, and free of parasites.
-Their nails should be trimmed when needed with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+The nails should be trimmed when needed with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+Ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

 For hundreds of years, the Lapps (Sami people) have used dogs of the same type as the Lapponian Herder to herd reindeer.
 The breed has been nicknamed “the reindeer herder” because of this original purpose.
 Acceptance to the breed register was started in the 1950s.
 At that time, the modern Finnish Lapphund and the Lapponian Herder were still recognized as the same breed.
 The Lapponian Herder was separated into its own breed October 12, 1966, as it had been noted that two different reindeer-herding breeds existed.
 In many regions, including its native land of Finland, the breed still herds and guards reindeer.
 The Lapponian Herder was accepted to the Foundation Stock Service program in April 2017.